-Convallaria majalis is commonly known as Lily of the Valley.
-However, it is a common name for all plants in the Convallaria genus.
+The common name Lily of the Valley usually refers to Convallaria majalis, but it is also a common name for all plants in the Convallaria genus.

 In France, the tradition is to give this flower to friends and loved ones on May Day.

 May 1st is a national holiday in France, also known as “Labor Day”, and one of the ways the French celebrate this holiday is by offering a small bouquet of Lily of the Valley to loved ones and to friends, to wish them happiness and good luck.

 The tradition of giving these flowers on May 1 is said to have begun in 1561, when King Charles the 9th of France was given a bunch of Lily of the Valley to bring him luck and success for the next year.
 Thereafter, the king introduced the practice of offering flowers to each of the ladies in his court in springtime, and the custom spread rapidly throughout the country.